-Three Months Ended July 31, 1998 and 1997
+Three Months Ended October 31, 1998 and 1997

 Net revenues.
-The Company's second quarter net revenues of \$186.6 million increased 21 percent from the second quarter of the prior fiscal year.
+The Company's third quarter net revenues of \$177.2 million increased 9 percent from the third quarter of the prior fiscal year.
 The Company achieved significant net revenue growth in the Americas and Europe when compared to the same period in the prior fiscal year, while net revenues decreased in Asia Pacific.
-The Company recorded net revenues in the Americas of \$88.6 million, a 23 percent increase from the same period in the prior fiscal year, and net revenues in Europe of \$72.5 million, an increase of 52 percent.
-This net revenue growth was the result of strong demand for products offered by the Company's Design Solutions and Personal Solutions operating segments such as AutoCAD Mechanical Desktop 2.0, AutoCAD LT97, AutoCAD Map 2.0, and incremental revenues associated with the May 1998 acquisition of various mechanical computer-aided-design software and technologies from Genius (see Note 2 to the condensed consolidated financial statements).
-Sales of AutoCAD and AutoCAD upgrades accounted for approximately 65 percent and 74 percent of the Company's consolidated net revenues in the second quarter of fiscal years 1999 and 1998, respectively.
-The stronger value of the US dollar, relative to certain international currencies, primarily the Japanese yen and the Australian dollar, negatively impacted net revenues in the second guarter of the current fiscal year by \$4.4 million when compared to the same period in the prior fiscal year.
-International sales, including exports from the U.S., accounted for approximately 57 percent of the Company's revenues in the first quarter of fiscal year 1999 as compared to 58 percent in the same period of the prior fiscal year.
+The Company recorded net revenues in the Americas of \$86.1 million, a 10 percent increase from the same period in the prior fiscal year, and net revenues in Europe of \$66.5 million, an increase of 27 percent.
+This net revenue growth was the result of strong demand for products offered by the Company's Design Solutions and Personal Solutions operating segments, including software products such as AutoCAD Mechanical Desktop 3.0, AutoCAD LT98, Architectural Desktop, and incremental software revenues associated with the May 1998 acquisition of Genius (see Note 2 to the condensed consolidated financial statements).
+Sales of AutoCAD and AutoCAD upgrades accounted for approximately 59 percent and 72 percent of the Company's consolidated net revenues in the third quarter of fiscal years 1999 and 1998, respectively.
+The value of the US dollar, relative to certain international currencies, had an insignificant impact on net revenues in the third quarter of the current fiscal year compared to the same period in the prior fiscal year.
+International sales, including exports from the U.S., accounted for approximately $\mathbf{58}$ percent of the Company's revenues in the third quarter of fiscal year 1999 as compared to 52 percent in the same period of the prior fiscal year.

-The Company experienced a decline in Asia Pacific net revenues during the second quarter of fiscal year 1999 compared to the corresponding period of the prior year due to weak economic conditions in the region, most notably Japan and South Korea.
+The Company experienced a decline in Asia Pacific net revenues during the third quarter of fiscal year 1999 compared to the corresponding period of the prior year due to weak economic conditions in the region.
 The Company expects that these adverse conditions in Asia Pacific will continue in the short term, and that they may continue to adversely affect the Company's revenue and earnings.

-The Company derives a substantial portion of its revenues from sales of AutoCAD software, AutoCAD upgrades, and adjacent products which are interoperable with AutoCAD.
+The Company derives a substantial portion of its revenues from sales of AutoCAD software, AutoCAD upgrades, and adjacent products which are interoperable with AutoCAD, and expects this trend to continue.
 As such, any factor adversely affecting sales of AutoCAD and AutoCAD upgrades, including such factors as product life cycle, market acceptance, product performance and reliability, reputation, price competition, and the availability of third-party applications, could have a material adverse effect on the Company's business and consolidated results of operations.
-Additionally, slowdowns in any of the Company's geographical markets could also have a material adverse impact on the Company's business and consolidated results of operations.
+Additionally, slowdowns in any of the Company's business and company's business and consolidated results of operations.

-Product returns, consisting principally of stock rotation, are recorded as a reduction of revenues and represented approximately 4 percent and 6 percent of consolidated revenues in the second quarter of fiscal years 1999 and 1998, respectively.
-The decrease in product returns as a percentage of revenues is primarily due to the Company's continued focus on channel inventory management and sell through sales activities and programs.
-Although product returns decreased as a percentage of consolidated revenues, comparing the second quarter of fiscal year 1999 to the same period in the prior year, management anticipates that the level of product returns in future periods will continue to be impacted by the timing of new products.
+Product returns, consisting principally of stock rotation, are recorded as a reduction of revenues and represented approximately 4 percent and 6 percent of consolidated revenues in the third quarter of fiscal years 1999 and 1998, respectively.
+The decrease in product returns as a percentage of revenues is primarily due to the Company's continued focus on channel inventory management, sell through sales activities and programs, and the absence of performance or quality issues with the Company's software products.
+Although product returns decreased as a percentage of consolidated revenues, comparing the third quarter of fiscal year 1999 to the same period in the prior year, management anticipates that the level of product returns in future periods will continue to be impacted by the timing of new products.